Texas Roadhouse Prime Rib: Weekend Special

 A: Certainly, Texas Roadhouse does offer Prime Rib at most of the branches, specifically on Fridays.
 This slow-roasted and perfectly seasoned ribeye is usually available after 4 pm and lasts until the supplies run out.

-Basically, the Prime Rib is advertised as a weekend special wherein it can be served on Fridays and Saturdays and comes with two mixed sides made from scratch.
-Some locations would have the offering of a 16 oz.
-Prime Rib, which has a discount price at that time of the week.
+Basically, the Prime Rib is advertised as a weekend special, wherein it can be served on Fridays and Saturdays, and comes with two mixed sides made from scratch.
+Some locations would have the offering of a 16-oz Prime Rib, which has a discounted price at that time of the week.
 Some other branches may even have an All-You-Can-Eat Prime Rib schedule on weekends.